My Oh My (Aqua song)

-"My Oh My" is a song recorded by Danish-Norwegian dance-pop group Aqua.
-It was released as the second single from their debut album, Aquarium (1997), and was initially released in February 1997 before being reissued following the success of "Barbie Girl", "Doctor Jones" and "Turn Back Time" in August 1998.
+"My Oh My" is a song recorded by Danish dance-pop group Aqua.
+It was released as the second single from their debut album, Aquarium, and was initially released in February 1997 before being reissued following the success of "Barbie Girl", "Doctor Jones" and "Turn Back Time" in August 1998.
 Like many early Aqua tracks, the song featured vocals from both Lene Nystrøm Rasted and Rene Dif.
 It was the fourth release from the album in the UK, where it peaked at number six, the group's lowest performing single there until "Good Morning Sunshine".

 Critical reception

 British newspaper Birmingham Evening Mail noted that Aqua "got into swashbuckling mood" in the song's accompanying music video.
 Can't Stop the Pop deemed it "as brilliantly absurd as ever", complimenting the chorus as "terrifically catchy and – surprisingly for a song where galloping hooves form part of the beat – underpinned with a hint of melancholy."
 Alex Young of Consequence of Sound gave mixed reception, writing, "The sound of a horse galloping in the beginning really draws one’s inner equestrian out", but Dif’s lyrics were lacking."

 Sarah Davis from Dotmusic declared it as "another cartoon twist on Europop with an addictive chorus".
 She added that the music video of the song is "memorable".
 A reviewer from People Magazine complimented "unexpected flourishes", like the classical harpsichord.
 Also Pop Rescue noted that the sound of "hooves [that] come galloping alongside the sound of a harpsichord" goes on to form the beat of this "dancey fairtale song".
 They added that "the end result is quite a catchy little dance baroque number."